 Anderson goes on to argue, against Scrum advocates who believe that their daily 15-minute standups add value, "Well, if standup meetings are truly value-added... then surely doing more of them would be a good thing!"
 Does Anderson also think that, if a pinch of salt adds value to a dish, then adding a pound of salt must add even more value?
 Or that if an hour of exercise per day adds to your health, then 24 hours per day of exercise must be even better for you?

 Anderson claims that "Developing more customer requirements is clearly value-adding" (216).
-But that is nonsense: there is no "value-added" in "developing" things: the value-added is in having them developed.
-All resources put into "developing" are costs, costs to be weighed against the value of having finished developing things the customer wants.
+But that is not true: there is no "value-added" in "developing" things: the value-added is in having them developed.
+In other words, it is not “spending time developing” that adds value to a product: it is the actual features that get added.
+And it just doesn’t matter how those features get added, whether through sheer luck, or careful planning meetings, or long coding sessions.
+All resources put into "developing" the features are costs, costs to be weighed against the value of having finished the features the customer wants.

+Let us say we want to sell a breakthrough spelling checker, such an advance past all existing products that everyone immediately will want to buy it to replace their current product.
+What will make the product valuable will be its breakthrough features.
+What won’t matter is how those features came about: whether through a long coding session, a walk on the beach in which a coder had a break-through idea, or a dream like the one in which Kekule solved the mystery of carbon rings.
+If the latter, then that dream happened to be a “value-adding” activity.
+But still, it would be ridiculous to jump from that to claiming that dreams in general are “value-adding,” and we should seek as much as possible to replace time spent coding by time spent dreaming.
+The added value is due to the new feature, and not what exact mix of production activities were used to create the feature.

 To be fair to the writers cited above, there is a kernel of truth behind their misunderstanding: to the extent some activity is going to be carried on beyond the point where it stops adding value, it is much more likely to be meetings or paperwork than it is coding.
 But the issue is not "meetings don't add value": it is that these meetings are dragging on too long.
 Value-stream mapping is a tool with great potential benefits.
 However, the realization of those benefits will be thwarted if its advocates continue to employ theories of value that were refuted over a century ago.